Mrinal-xx-Singha/Mern_Practice/dev_connect/backend/homework.md

 - Read more about indexes in mongodb
 - Why do we need index in DB ?
 - Advantages and disadvantages of creating index

+### MORE APIS LOGIC BUILDING
+- Write code with proper validation with connection accept or reject
+- Thought Process -> POST VS GET APIS
+- POST -> Can put something inside my database i will verify what needs to be put inside my database
+- GET -> Database should be safe we need to be sure we are sending whats requested nothing extra